 Nutritional value of Morel mushroom

-According to the United States Department of Agriculture (USDA), morel mushrooms contain a rich source of carbohydrates, proteins, fibers, all important vitamins, minerals and aromatic compounds with significant antioxidant activity (3)
+According to the United States Department of Agriculture (USDA), morel mushroom benefits are due to the rich source of carbohydrates, proteins, fibers, all-important vitamins, minerals and aromatic compounds with significant antioxidant activity (3)

 |Compound||Amounts /100 g.|